 We can adapt to work with your preferred learning management system (LMS), whether that means translating within the interface itself, working with exported files, or a combination of both.

-We use market-leading computer-assisted translation (CAT) tools—such as SDL Trados Studio and memoQ—which maximize consistency, reduce turnaround time and cost when content is updated, and allow for exacting quality assurance procedures.
+When working on eLearning localization project we use market-leading computer-assisted translation (CAT) tools—such as SDL Trados Studio and memoQ—which maximize consistency, reduce turnaround time and cost when content is updated, and allow for exacting quality assurance procedures.

 And by the way, if you are wondering about the correct spelling of eLearning, e-Learning, ELearning or elearning, here is some food for thought.